OxfordRSE/gutenberg/docs/guide/admin-course-defaults.md

 nav_order: 5
 ---

-Gutenberg now supports a curated set of **default courses** that can be synced into the database by an admin.
+Gutenberg has a curated set of **default courses** that can be synced into the database by an admin.

 ## Where defaults live

 The current default course catalog lives in `config/courses.defaults.json`.
-It contains real grouped courses built from material sections rather than placeholder demo entries.
+It contains grouped courses built from material sections.

 Examples in the current catalog include: